Do Scars ever truly heal or can they only be mended?

-Lozen turned away from the door running for the stairs she refused to help him, or even talk to Kingston.
-She ran for her room she dropped to her knee and felt under her bed for her big hockey bag she pulled it out.
+Lozen turned away from the door running for the stairs, she refused to help him, or even talk to Kingston.
+She ran for her room.
+Dropped to her knee's and felt under her bed for her big hockey bag pulling it out.
 She could still hear him banging on her door below.
 She blocked it out as she quickly rummaged through her drawers grabbing her clothes stuffing them unceremoniously into the old hockey bag.

-Turning to her closet she pulled it open she reached up grabbing the box with Evalynne's keepsakes she jammed it into her bag, running out of her room into the bathroom she lifted the lid of the toilet pulling out the vacuum sealed bag stuffed with a gun, and cash grabbing the small bag of toiletries that sat under her sink she grabbed them before she turned and ran back in to her room and stuffed everything in to the bag.
+Turning to her closet, she pulled it open she reached up grabbing the box with Evalynne's keepsakes she jammed it into her bag.
+Running out of her room into the bathroom she lifted the lid of the toilet pulling out the vacuum sealed bag stuffed with a gun, and cash grabbing the small bag of toiletries that sat under her sink clutching them before she turned and ran back into her room and stuffed everything into the bag.
 Picking it up and ran down the stairs and into her living room to grab Evalynnes picture she stopped dead in her tracks to see Kingston standing in her living room.

 "Let yourself out the way you let yourself in King." hauling the bag up she headed for the door.